ar0it/MetaGPT/ReadMe.md

   - Doesnt Work because I dont run the LLM locally
 - [ ] Think about using Autogen to have more control over agent communication
 - [ ] Register master thesis
-- [ ]
+- [ ] Use structured prompting to get more control over the output
-## Introduction
+  - pydantic_test as playground

-In the presentation (13.06.23) introducing the XML-Editor, we discussed possibilities to automate the process of curating metadata using technologies like large language models (LLM) and more specifically, tools like [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT).
-We came to the conclusion, that testing is needed to get an idea of how to approach the topic best.
-In this short report, I want to document the current progress, which exploratory experiments have been attempted, and lay out a roadway on how to proceed.
-The report is structured into three parts.
-Starting with the ”Problem description” part, where I want to formulate the problem and give background information.
-Next, I want to present the up-to-date, takeaway message in the ”Current Standing” part.
-Lastly, in the ”Experiment-Diary” part, I want to collect methods and results, in a diary-like fashion.
+- [ ] Define realistic goals that I still want to implement]

 ## Problem description

-Numerous image-generating techniques, such as microscopy, often produce metadata in proprietary formats.
+Numerous image-generating techniques, such as microscopy, produce metadata, often in proprietary formats.
 This presents challenges in processing (i.e., compatibility with existing pipelines), publishing (i.e., accessibility for readers), and storage (i.e., future usability of data).
 Bioformats, a widely used Java library, aims to address these issues by offering tools to convert these proprietary formats into the open OME format.